 Posted on Thursday, August 01, 2013

-Byung Wook "Daniel" Choe '16 has received a 2013-2014 Korean Ancestry Grant Fellowship from the William Orr Dingwall Foundation that will support his studies as a physics major at HWS over the course of the next three years.
+Byung Wook "Daniel" Choe '16 received a 2013-2014 Korean Ancestry Grant Fellowship from the William Orr Dingwall Foundation that is supporting his studies as a physics major at HWS over the course of his time at the Colleges.
 Choe, of Seoul, South Korea, was selected from among participants from colleges and universities including Harvard, Yale, Princeton and University of Pennsylvania.

 "The Korean Ancestry Grant will provide me a life altering opportunity to pursue my passion for physics," Choe said.
 The grant provides a stipend of $12,000 per year as long as he maintains a GPA of 3.5 or above.
 "I was worried about the competition for the fellowship, but with help from the faculty and the deans I was accepted,” he said.
 “I remind myself how much of a quality education I am getting here at HWS.”

-Choe is participating in the 3-2 engineering joint degree program between HWS and Thayer School of Engineering at Dartmouth College, with an intent to focus on energy engineering.
+Choe is a participant in the 3-2 engineering joint degree program between HWS and Thayer School of Engineering at Dartmouth College, with an intent to focus on energy engineering.
 Typically in this program, a student spends the first two years at the Colleges, the third year at Dartmouth, the senior year in Geneva, followed by the fifth and final year at Dartmouth.
 Upon completion, Choe will receive two degrees, one from Hobart and one from Dartmouth.

 Previously, he was a research assistant for Assistant Professor of Physics Ileana Dumitriu working on two main projects.
 The first project is working on laser holography by means of reflection.
 By doing so, a three-dimensional replication of an object on photographic plate will be created.